Direct Mail for Nonprofits and Charities: A Complete Guide for 2023

 Direct Mail Best Practices For Nonprofit Fundraising

-Now that we’ve understood most things about a direct mail campaign that can work for your nonprofit fundraising, we need to discuss another most crucial thing.
+Now that we’ve understood most things about a direct mail campaign that can work for your nonprofit fundraising, we need to discuss another crucial thing.

 And that’s the funds for your marketing campaigns.

 With all the envelopes, designing, pictures, copywriting, printing, and mailing, direct mail marketing can be costly.

 You can calculate the price of one mailer and then multiply it by the number of direct mail pieces that you’ll send.
-And then multiply that number with all the other direct mail campaigns that you would launch.
+And then multiply that number by all the other direct mail campaigns that you would launch.

 Now, the options you can choose from to launch your direct mail campaigns are DIY in-house, outsourcing it to an agency, or using direct mail services for nonprofits.

 In doing it yourself, you should be an expert so that you can do it right on your first attempt.
 Although, it’ll take most of your time, effort, and resources.